VR-25/acc/README.md

 - Android or Android based OS
 - Any root solution (e.g., Magisk)
 - Busybox (only if not rooted with Magisk)
+- curl (for `acc --upgrade`, your ROM may already have it; if not, there's the Magisk module `curl for Android` by Zackptg5)
 - Terminal emulator (e.g., Termux)
 - Text editor (optional)